hackclub/hackclub/workshops/login_auth/readme.md

 - [Code](https://repl.it/@tanishqsoni/Loginauthemailverification)

 ##### Anonymous Login
-In this feature you can login anonymously with entering email or password.
+In this feature you can login anonymously without entering email or password.

 - [Live example](https://loginauthanonymous.tanishqsoni.repl.co/)
 - [Code](https://repl.it/@tanishqsoni/Loginauthanonymous)